|

 Note 6 months later: |

 What It Costs (in 2004)Note that the following information is based on my research and/or experience, but the pricing you discover may vary considerably, depending on where, when and how.
 The links at the very bottom of this article provide more options.
 This list also includes items you might need when plugged into household or portable AC power sources.
 Look for discounts.
-The list below was originally compiled in 2001.
-Some things have changed since then, including my recommendations.
-If I no longer recommend an item, it is crossed out but still legible, since your experience may differ.
-Often it is better to run a search for an item from Google, rather then going directly to a specific site.
-The Google results will usually lead to better pricing, but also excellent and current reviews. |

-Equipment: |
+Equipment |

-One Manufacturer Of Many: |
+One Manufacturer Of Many |

-Approximate Price 2004: |
+Approximate Price |

 Notebook |